 Loyola, despite its size, has the right mix of ingredients to compete.
-In a metropolis as large as Chicago, willing to experiment with cutting-edge treatments.
+In a metropolis as large as Chicago, there are plenty of patients willing to experiment with cutting-edge treatments.
 Nishimura’s experienced clinical partner, Dr. Patrick Stiff (MD ‘75)—tall and sober, with swept sandy hair—manages the care of those patients.
 The sarcastic and goateed Nishimura is an expert at building the actual cells.
 On top of that, he has access to the McCormick Foundation’s good manufacturing practices (GMP) facility, one of just a handful in Chicago.

 The venture is part of a broader and aggressive investment into cancer research on the part of Loyola.
 The hematology and oncology division that Stiff oversees has more than doubled since he took over as director, in 2003.
 “If you can, why wouldn’t you try?”
 Stiff asked about the new work.
 “Not many places can.”